Transport in Palestine: Airports

 There are three defunct airports in the Palestinian territories.
 The Yasser Arafat International Airport (previously called Gaza International Airport), located in the Gaza Strip, was opened on 24 November 1998 as part of the Oslo II Accord and the 23 October 1998 Wye River Memorandum.
 The airport was closed in October 2000 by Israeli order after the breakout of the Second Intifada.

 West Bank Palestinians traveling abroad can use the Allenby Bridge to enter Jordan and then use the Queen Alia International Airport in Amman, or the Eilat-Ramon Airport in Be'er Ora to fly abroad.

 Border crossings

-The Allenby Bridge, also known as the Al-Karameh Bridge and the King Hussein Bridge, is a bridge that crosses the Jordan River near the city of Jericho, and connects the West Bank with Jordan.
+The Allenby Bridge, also known as the Al-Karameh Bridge or King Hussein Bridge, is a bridge that crosses the Jordan River near the city of Jericho, and connects the West Bank with Jordan.
 The bridge is currently the sole designated exit/entry point for West Bank Palestinians traveling abroad.
 Since the 1994 Israel–Jordan peace treaty, the Allenby Bridge Terminal has been operated by the Israel Airports Authority.

-The Erez Crossing is the only crossing on the Israel-Gaza Strip barrier between the Gaza Strip and Israel, and has been affected by the Israeli Blockade of the Gaza Strip.
+The Erez Crossing is the only crossing on the Israel-Gaza Strip barrier between the Gaza Strip and Israel, and has been affected by the Israeli blockade of the Gaza Strip.

 The Rafah Crossing is the only land crossing between the Gaza Strip and Egypt.
 There exists also the Kerem Shalom Crossing, managed by Israel, but used exclusively for the crossing of goods from Egypt into Gaza.